bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/(pages)/cross-ministry-hiring-pilot.md

 {% icon-list %}

-{% icon-list-item icon="Hash" text="Join an upcoming competition" %}
+{% icon-list-item icon="1" iconColor="white" iconBgColor="bcgov-blue-dark" text="Join an upcoming competition" %}

 If you meet all the [hiring requirements](), you can join an upcoming competition for a role.